Majipoor series: Planet Majipoor

 Majipoor is a planet much larger than Earth, though far less dense, so that its surface gravity is almost the same as on Earth.
 It has been settled by humans, Ghayrogs, Skandars, Vroons, Liimen, Hjorts and other alien races for many thousands of years.
 The aboriginal inhabitants of the planet, the Piurivar, were conquered by humans many thousands of years ago and are now confined to a reservation.
 The planet is ruled by an unusual tetrarchy of Powers: an adoptive Coronal rules in a highly visible and symbolic manner from his palace atop Castle Mount; the previous Coronal retires to become the Pontifex, the head of the bureaucracy in an underground Labyrinth; the Coronal's mother becomes the Lady of the Isle of Sleep, promoting the morals of Majipoor by sending dreams to its inhabitants; while a hereditary King of Dreams on the distant continent of Suvrael punishes wrongdoers by visiting them with nightmares.
 The post of King of Dreams is created at the end of King of Dreams, while Valentine Pontifex ends with the creation of a fifth Power, representing the Piurivar.

 Majipoor receives the occasional starship, but is generally considered a backwater planet.
 Metals of all sorts are scarce, since the planet has a very light crust.
 Technology is pervasive but often of ancient origin and no longer fully understood.
 For example, draft animals called "mounts" are used for farming and transport, but the animals were artificially created in the distant past by genetic manipulation, and the technologies involved have been forgotten.
 Many great engineering works are described, but these were also usually created long ago.
-Many modern technologies, such as TV and radio, seem to be nonexistent or of very limited use.
+Many modern technologies, such as TV and radio, seem to be nonexistent or in very limited use.
 The average Majipooran lives a peasant lifestyle, and agriculture is a common occupation.